sufiyan-syed0921/market-validation-fsy/survey/README.md

 ```

-To generate the means, I take the mean of all columns using the summarize_all function and then pivot the resulting output to long format to better view the output and in order using arrange().
+To generate the mean rankings, I applied the `summarize_all()` function across all columns to calculate the average score for each feature.
+The results were then pivoted into long format to make the output easier to interpret and ordered using `arrange()`.

 ```R
 avg_rank_calc <- avg_rank_data %>%